Prodaturu/Obsidian/3 - Main Notes/Mathematical Notions and Terminology in Information Theory 0.2.md

 ## Strings and Languages

 - **String** is a finite list of <span class="color-green">Symbols</span> from an <span class="color-green">Alphabet</span>
+	- Denoted using $\epsilon$
 - <span class="color-green">Alphabet</span> is a finite set of objects called <span class="color-green">Symbols</span>
 - A member of an <span class="color-green">Alphabet</span> is called a <span class="color-green">Symbol</span>

+- A <span class="color-green">String over an Alphabet</span> is a finite sequence of symbols from that alphabet

 ------------------------------------------------------------------------
 # References